 There are some instances where deferred car payments are conducted legally too.
 If a dealership is up front and honest to the finance company that you will be providing the down payment in two or more installments, then they have done nothing wrong.
 More often however, the dealership just puts the full amount on the financing application forms, and says to the buyer “just come back with the other $1000 next week.”
-In this scenario, the deferred down payment is illegal and you may be able to sue the dealership for auto fraud.
+In this scenario, the deferred down payment is illegal and our auto fraud attorneys can help you sue the dealership for auto fraud.
 You can also sue the dealership if the car dealer lied about down payment.

 What Happens When Car Dealer Defer a Car Payment?

 Our auto fraud attorneys help consumers sue car dealers for illegal deferred car payment violations.
 If your dealership told you to come back to pay the 2nd half of your car down payment, but did not clearly mark this on your sales contract, these may be grounds for a defer car payment lawsuit.
 Even if you really like the car, and aren’t having any other issues, this violation could cost you thousands of dollars if you don’t sue the dealership now.

 Most deferring a car loan payment situations are presented as though the salesmen is just doing you a favor since you can come back later and make the rest of the down payment because you don’t have it now.
 While it may seem sincere, they certainly are not doing you any favors in the long run.
 While it may get you into the car you wanted to buy, it doesn’t mean that they’re getting you into a car you can afford.
 People have their reasons to defer a car payment, but that doesn’t mean they should accept every word that the dealer says.